Britpop: Gender and media critiques

+Usage of term

-Artists of the genre have dismissed the "Britpop" term.
+Some artists of the genre have dismissed the "Britpop" term.
 Oasis bandleader Noel Gallagher denied that the band were associated with the term: "We're not Britpop, we're universal rock.
 The media can take the Britpop and stick it as far up the back entry of the country houses as they can take it."
 Blur guitarist Graham Coxon stated in the 2009 documentary Blur – No Distance Left to Run that he "didn't like being called Britpop, or pop, or PopBrit, or however you want to put it."
 Pulp frontman Jarvis Cocker also expressed his dislike for the term in an interview with Stephen Merchant on BBC Radio 4's Chain Reaction in 2010, describing it as a "horrible, bitty, sharp sound."
 He would go onto to tell NME in 2025: "I've always hated that word.
 I would never willingly associate myself with it. ...
 If that kind of attitude is coming back, then I would be very excited about it, just not the 'BP' word – it's a terrible word."

 In 2020, with attention turning to "landfill indie" acts of the 2000s, Mark Beaumont of the NME argued that the term Britpop had been devalued, ignoring all the cultural aspects that had made the scene so important, with the term becoming a "catch-all" for "any band that played guitars in the 1990s."